dasight/dasight.github.io/_posts/2025-10-22-handcraft-grpo-from-scratch.markdown

 updates using a group of observations.
 It’s like a smart way to learn from experience without making drastic changes that could mess things up.

-Handcrafting GRPO is especially useful to the projects with strict constraints where off-the-shelf solutions cannot express required regularizers or safety checks, or the research explorations that require new reward functions or update rules.
+Handcrafting GRPO is especially useful for projects with strict constraints where off-the-shelf solutions cannot express required regularizers or safety checks, or the research explorations that require new reward functions or update rules.
-And we are also free to use to do any adaption and optimization according to our own needs.
+And we are also free adapt and optimize it according to our own needs.
 At the same time, it is quite useful for those who wish to dive deeply into the underlying mechanisms of GRPO.

-We are going to handcraft GRPO from scratch rather than adapting an existing library or recipe.
+This post demonstrates how to handcraft GRPO from scratch rather than adapting an existing library or recipe.
 That means, we will code the dataset pipeline, loss functions, KL/regularization, clipping, etc.
 If you are also interested in looking inside GRPO, let's go together.